List of Linux Environment Variables and How to Set Them

 Persisting Global Environment Variables for All Users

-To make a permanent environment variable persist after a reboot, you need to add it to the default profile.
+To make a permanent environment variable persist after a reboot, add it to the default profile.
 All users on the system, including the service accounts, load this default profile.

 All global profile settings are located under the/etc/profile.
-And while you can edit this file directly, we recommend storing the global environment variables in a directory called /etc/profile.d, where you can find a list of files being used to set environment variables for the entire system.
+While you can edit this file directly, we recommend storing the global environment variables in a directory called /etc/profile.d, where you can find a list of files used to set environment variables for the entire system.

 Let’s create a new file under /etc/profile.d to store the global environment variable.
-The name of the file should be contextual so that others may understand its purpose easily.
+The file’s name should be contextual so others can easily understand its purpose.

 For example, we will create a permanent environment variable for JAVA_HOME.

-Add the below lines to export the variable.
+Add the following lines to export the variable:

 Save your changes and exit.